--What do you perceive and notice?
-How did you help the community?

--Who did you work with?
-How do you feel being involved?

--What obstacles did you have to over-come?

--What did you learn from this activity and how might you apply this learning to your life in general?

--What did you achieve as part of this activity and how has it allowed you to show personal development?

--Which learning outcomes have you met during this activity?
+- -What do you perceive and notice?
+How did you help the community? - -Who did you work with?
+How do you feel being involved? - -What obstacles did you have to overcome? - -What did you learn from this activity and how might you apply this learning to your life in general? - -What did you achieve as part of this activity and how has it allowed you to show personal development? - -Which learning outcomes have you met during this activity?
 Describe your experience and how it links with this learning outcome.

 In Grades 6-10, students are encouraged to participate in service-based activities.
 It is up to the student to select and reflect upon what constitutes the SA activity.
 By Grades 9-10, students should be able to show personal initiative through their SA choices and activities.
-Each student is required to complete three SA reflections and completion of these activities is recorded in semester reports.
-The portfolios may also contain photographs, journal entries, poems, etc. In Grade 6, SA guidance is strong, whereas by Grades 9-10, students take more SA responsibility.
-The SA Coordinator publishes and promotes various SA activities, exchanges, and trips throughout the year.
-These are advertised on ManageBac, student assemblies and within the wider community.
-International mindedness and traditional events and SA opportunities and celebrations.
+Each student is required to complete the required amount of SA reflections, which is determined by the school and is different from grade to grade, and completion of these activities is recorded in semester reports.
+The portfolios may also contain photographs, journal entries, poems, etc. In Grade 6, SA guidance is strong, whereas by Grades 9-10 students take more SA responsibility.
+The SA Coordinator publishes and promotes IanageBac, various Sa student as and SA op SERVICE AS ACTION onal events